Guided Fishing Trips on the Snake River

 Life Jackets: All adults and children are outfitted with Coast Guard-approved Type V life jackets.

 Equipment and Fishing Licenses

 Equipment: Each guide carries quality fishing gear and tackle for all species.
 You are also welcome to bring your own gear.

 Fishing Licenses: are not included in the package.
-It's best to buy them for both Oregon and Idaho as there will be opportunities for you to fish both sides of the river.
+It's best to buy them for both Oregon and Idaho, as there will be opportunities for you to fish on both sides of the river.
 An angler must also have a steelhead tag to keep fin-clipped fish.